Parable of the Renegades

-His father sat in front of a desk, wearing a cotton t-shirt and shorts.
+His dad sat in front of a desk wearing a cotton t-shirt and shorts.
 Apparently, he was doing some late-night work, and he was dressed to jump right into bed once he was finished or until sleep claimed him first.

 “What’s this?”
 Davis eyed the pile of papers and folders sitting on the edge of the desk to his father’s right before going over there to examine what was on top.
 “Someone made a huge commission?”

 “Yup, one of our best clients is at it again.”
 His father told him as his pen wrote down his signature on the document in front of him.
-“This is going to become a big payday for us, and just in time before your summer vacation begins!
-Make sure you don’t overspend okay?”
+“This is going to become a big payday for us.
+And just in time before your summer vacation begins!
+Just make sure you don’t overspend okay?”

 Davis ignored his father and held the top document close to his face where he scanned the bare minimum of its details.
 Specifically, he went for what kind of weapon this client ordered from their family business.